NBA Basketball Handicapping

 The Celtics win by 7.
 Same as winning by 6.

-Some astutue handicappers play middles by betting the opening line and then waiting for it to move during the day.
+Some astute handicappers play middles by betting the opening line and then waiting for it to move during the day.
 How do they know this?
-Well, their astute!
+Well, they’re astute!
 They’ve been around the game a long time and know a soft line that is likely to move when they see one.
-Believe it or not, despite each day and game being a new and different day and game, there is a “feel” that good handicapper gets as the years go by and you’ve been in the game long enough.
+Believe it or not, despite each day and game being a new and different day and game, there is a “feel” that a good handicapper gets as the years go by, and you’ve been in the game long enough.

 Scalping is an art that many will never even try to attempt.
-Scalpers as their called, look for a game that has a good sized difference in moneyline odds.
+Scalpers, as they’re called, look for a game with a good-sized difference in Moneyline odds.
 The easiest way to explain this would be to give the following example: